QUESTION: WHAT HELP IS AVAILABLE TO SUSTAIN MY BUSINESS?

 Company moratorium - a new moratorium procedure has been introduced to give companies in difficulty, including as a direct result of Covid-19, formal breathing space to pursue a rescue plan.
 During the moratorium, legal action cannot be taken against a company without court approval.
 The moratorium lasts up to 20 days with possible extension to 40 days.
 It is monitored by an IP and there are super priority provisions regarding the payment of moratorium debt.
 This is an out of court process unless there is an existing winding up petition in which case court approval is required.
 The temporary provisions applying to moratoriums have been extended to 30 March 2021.

 Ipso facto (termination) clauses - the ipso facto clauses will prevent suppliers from stopping or threatening to stop supplying businesses going through an insolvency or restructuring procedure.
 There will be a safeguard to ensure that continuing supplies are paid for.
 However, if the supply process causes hardship to their business, suppliers will be relieved of this requirement should the court agree.
-Small company suppliers will be temporarily exempt during the Covid-19 response situation.
+Small company suppliers will be temporarily exempt during the Covid-19 response situation, and this exemption has been extended to 30 March 2021.

 Restructuring plan - firms that are viable but experiencing difficulty with debt liabilities can restructure under a new procedure.
 The courts will sanction this procedure based on whether it is fair, equitable and in the interest of creditors.
 Creditors vote on the plan, but the courts will also have the power to impose it.
 The process has similarities to the existing Companies Act Scheme of Arrangement procedure and allows for creditor cram down.

 Statutory demands and winding up petitions (two measures) - the 'prohibition' on statutory demands and winding up petitions is NOT restricted to rent or to a defined sector.
 The Shorts Garden case and the judgment of Snowden J was not a guide to the forthcoming CIGA.